krisfields/django-baker/README.rst

 For DetailView, UpdateView, and DeleteView, if a model has exactly one unique slug field, that slug field will be used in the url.
 Otherwise pk will be used.

+For CreateView, UpdateView, and DeleteView, the login_required decorator has been added as the vast majority of the time these actions tend to require the user to be logged in.
+In the future, I intend to make this optional.

 Admin
 =====